drawsmcgraw/simple-pks-sample/docs/README.md

 * A server certificate for the PKS API server.
 If you're using a development installation, using the self-signed option in Ops Manager is fine.

 ## Pave IaaS and install Ops Manager
 Copy `terraform.tfvars.example` to your own `terraform.tfvars` and fill in the values.
+Fill out the `provider.yml` file with your AWS credentials.

 Init, plan, and run.

 ```shell script
 terraform init